EUFAR/egads-gui/README.md

    - light operations during plot (compute trend, standard deviation, mean, ...)

 Prerequisites:
-   - EGADS (0.8.8+) and dependencies have to be installed
+   - EGADS (0.8.8+) and its dependencies have to be installed